Formaldehyde: Even More TOXIC When Injected

 “Formaldehyde is diluted during the vaccine manufacturing process, but residual quantities of formaldehyde are still present in some current vaccines.
 Although formaldehyde is considered safe for use in vaccines by the Food and Drug Administration, excessive exposure to this chemical may lead to cancer or other health-related issues.”

 Mortality from solid cancers among workers in formaldehyde industries.

 In this cohort of formaldehyde-industry workers, some evidence was found of an exposure-response relation with mortality from nasopharyngeal cancer.

 Mortality among chemical workers in a factory where formaldehyde was used.

-Significantly increased mortality due to nasopharyngeal cancer was observed among formaldehyde exposed workers compared with US and regional populations.
+Significantly increased mortality due to nasopharyngeal cancer was observed among formaldehyde-exposed workers compared with the U.S. and regional populations.

 Formaldehyde: an experimental multipotential carcinogen.

-In a study with life-long exposure to formaldehyde, beginning in utero (transplacentally), there was an increased incidence of smooth-muscle tumours of the small intestine (leiomyosarcoma) in female offspring
+In a study with life-long exposure to formaldehyde, beginning in utero (transplacentally), there was an increased incidence of smooth-muscle tumors of the small intestine (leiomyosarcoma) in female offspring